3 Ways to Debug Tech’s Diversity Gap in 2020

 There are a lot of barriers to this.

 Because the public education system in the U.S. depends heavily on local control, it’s impossible to design and implement sweeping changes to curricula in one fell swoop.
 National standards like Common Core and testing-focused federal programs like No Child Left Behind often leave little room for enrichment classes or electives.

 In some cases, nonprofits and businesses are stepping in to fill the gap; for instance, this year Google pledged $25 million to support programs that help Black and Latino students have access to computer science education.
 But a charity initiative here or there isn’t likely to create broad-based change.

 It also won’t be enough for schools just to offer coding classes: the coding gap will only close with specific outreach to marginalized groups.
 There is substantial data to suggest that a learned lack of confidence can discourage minority groups from choosing certain subjects in school.
 And one 2016 study found that boys and girls begin school achieving in math at similar rates, with a gender gap appearing as early as third grade — this is significant, as previous research suggests that early achievement in math predicts interest and confidence in the subject in middle and high school.

 Even more concerning, the study indicated that elementary school teachers perceive girls with nearly identical math scores (and classroom behavior) to be less proficient in math than boys.

 This unconscious bias contributes to female students lacking confidence and performing worse in future math classes.
-Unless teachers work to recruit girls and minorities to coding classes, and to overcome their own perceptions that girls aren’t as good at math, such biases will continue to keep their numbers in the tech industry low.
+Unless teachers work to recruit girls and minorities to coding classes and overcome their own perceptions that girls aren’t as good at math, such biases will continue to keep their numbers in the tech sector low.

 2. Expand the Scope of Nonprofits